RATE OF UNINSURED REMAINS RELATIVELY STEADY

 Hospitals and Medical Facilities

-There are 26 hospitals serving residents and visitors to San Bernardino County, including two trauma centers: Loma Linda University Medical Center and Arrowhead Regional Medical Center (ARMC).
-ARMC operates five community Family Health Centers (FHCs) for primary care, and a regional burn center serving San Bernardino, Riverside, Inyo, and Mono counties.
+There are 26 hospitals serving residents and visitors in San Bernardino County, including two trauma centers: Loma Linda University Medical Center and Arrowhead Regional Medical Center (ARMC).
+ARMC is a county-owned facility that provides comprehensive services for cardiac care, neurosciences and neuro critical care, behavioral health and adolescent behavioral health care, cancer care, orthopedics, and mobile and level 1 trauma services.
+ARMC operates three community Family Health Centers (FHCs) for primary care, an on-site primary care clinic, and the only burn center serving San Bernardino, Riverside, Inyo and Mono counties.
+ARMC also recently implemented a new state-of-the-art electronic health record system to better serve San Bernardino County residents.
+In addition, the San Bernardino County Department of Public Health operates four Federally Qualified Health Centers providing primary, pediatric, reproductive, maternal, and HIV care services.